Join irreducible semigroups: Non-

 \section{Non-{\ji} {\pvars}}

-The present section contains nine subsections, each of which establishes one or more sufficient conditions for finite semigroups to generate {\pvars} that are not {\ji}.
+This section contains nine subsections, each of which establishes one or more sufficient conditions for a finite semigroup to generate a non-{\ji} {\pvar}.
 Each of these sufficient conditions, given as a corollary of some general result, presents some finite set~$\Sigma$ of identities and some identities $\varepsilon_1,\varepsilon_2,\ldots,\varepsilon_k$ with the property that for any finite semigroup~$S$,

 In most cases, $\Sigma$ will be a basis of identities for some join $\bV = \bigvee_{i=1}^k \bV_i$ of compact {\pvars} $\bV_1, \bV_2,\ldots,\bV_k$ that satisfy the {\pids} $\varepsilon_1,\varepsilon_2,\ldots,\varepsilon_k$, respectively.